brejdol/networkundertaker/_posts/2023-04-10-Shortest-Path-Bridging--part-2.md

 ![Topology](/SPB-topology.png)

 In this little setup of SPB, we have five participating nodes, all directly connected with several 100G interfaces each.
 And to refresh the abbreviations: BEB = Backbone Edge Bridge.
 This is an SPB-node that deliver services to someone/something.
-A BEB is simply put an SPB-node that has customer-facing ports.
+A BEB is simply put a SPB-node that has customer-facing ports.
 BCB = Backbone Core Bridge.
-This is an SPB-node that hasn't got any services enabled on any ports.
+This is a SPB-node that hasn't got any services enabled on any ports.
 It just switches the BVLANs, and doesn't know nor care about any services within them.

 ```
 BEB1-> spb bvlan 4000-4001